ubccr/ccrdocs/pages/policies/accounts.md

 ## Password Policies

 CCR maintains the same password policy as the University at Buffalo.
-The [full policy can be found here](https://www.buffalo.edu/administrative-services/policy1/ub-policy-lib/ubit-password.html).
+This full policy is documented on the [UB password policy page](https://www.buffalo.edu/administrative-services/policy1/ub-policy-lib/ubit-password.html).
 We want to specifically point out these parts:

 **Individual Accountability**
 All users of university systems are individually assigned a user-id (e.g., UBITName) and password for the purpose of accessing UB online systems.
 In accordance with UB “acceptable use policies,” users are individually accountable for activities performed with their user-ids and passwords.
 Passwords may not be shared with anyone, including with administrative assistants or secretaries.
 UB passwords are considered to be regulated, private data.